 Are any organisation names or locations mentioned in this section consistent (a) throughout this section, (b) with the dataflow diagram, (c) with the names/addresses used elsewhere in this form including sections 1 and 7.

-Handy phrases (if applicable): "No data will be linked to record patient level data."
+Useful phrases (where applicable): "No data will be linked to record patient level data."

 Does it describe clear outputs (reports, submissions to peer-reviewed journals, presentations, dashboards for example)?